 - Hair accessories (ties and pins)

-- Light makeup and perfume – I didn’t use either of these, but I had a small travel-sized mineral face powder and brush in my bag as a just-in-case, with my usual sample-size vial of perfume.
+- Light makeup and perfume – I didn’t use either of these, but I had a small travel-sized mineral face powder and brush in my bag as a just-in-case.

 - Laundry soap – I pack a cake of laundry soap as a standard for all travel, so I can wash underwear and socks in the hotel basin if need be.